oscarpolanco/node_react_fullstack/sections_text/README.md

 - Scroll to `Authorized redirect URI` and put the url that `Google` will reach after the client allow your app
 - Click on the `Create` button
 - Copy your `cliend id` and `client secret`

+#### Client id and client secret

+- `Client id`: It's a public token that identify your app for to Google's server.
+- `Client secret`: Private token that give access to our app.